Skip to Content

 Visitors listening to a tour guide during a DMZ tour with Klook

-If you don’t want to take a tour of the DMZ, we will show you how you can visit Imjingak Park, but we recommend you book a DMZ tour from Seoul to make the most of your South Korea experience.
+At Imjingak Park, you can ride a gondola over the DMZ line, see the Freedom Bridge, visit the National Memorial For Abductees, buy North Korean money and so much more.
+If you don’t want to take a tour of the DMZ, we’ll show you how to visit Imjingak Park on your own.
+However, we recommend you book a DMZ tour from Seoul to make the most of your South Korea experience.

 If you choose the DMZ, you can expect to visit: